bruce770405/spring-cloud-mircoservices/README.md

 # Spring Cloud To Implement mircoservice

-this is a demo project for spring clound
+this is a demo microservices base on spring clound

 ## Use Technology
 * Java 8